A Weekend of Music, Classes, Community, and Dance

 Welcome to the second annual Fiddle-icious Traditions weekend!

 The inaugural Fiddle-icious Traditions weekend was a huge success thanks to an amazing staff, incredible instructors, an army of volunteers, and our enthusiastic attendees!
 I cannot be more proud of the team that created this event as it went off without one hiccup.
 We’re all charged and moving ahead with tweaks and new ideas to make Fiddle-icious Traditions 2020 even more fun and exciting.
-Plan on joining us for our second year and mark your calendars today.

 ~ Don Roy